Greenmantle: Non-fictional associations

-The character Sandy Arbuthnot, Hannay's resourceful polyglot friend, was based on Buchan's friend Aubrey Herbert, though some propose that he is based on Lawrence of Arabia.
-The character of Hannay drew on the real life military officer, Field Marshal Lord Ironside.
+The character Sandy Arbuthnot, Hannay's resourceful polyglot friend, was based on Buchan's friend Aubrey Herbert.
+It has been proposed that he is based on Lawrence of Arabia, but the novel was published in 1916, and Lawrence was first assigned to Feisal's staff in November 1916, before any of his exploits became known, so this is quite impossible.
+The character of Hannay drew on the real life military officer, Field Marshal Lord Edmund Ironside, 1st Baron Ironside.